HCHogan/Rough-Period/README.md

-'''
-I've gotta learn how to love without you
+>I've gotta learn how to love without you.
+>

-I've gotta carry my cross without you
+>I've gotta carry my cross without you.
+>

-Stuck in the riddle I'm just about to
+>Stuck in the riddle I'm just about to-
+>

-Figure it out withou you
+>Figure it out withou you.
+>

-And I'm done sitting home without you
+>And I'm done sitting home without you.
+>

-Now I'm going out without you
+>Now I'm going out without you.
+>

-I'm going to tear the city down without you
+>I'm going to tear the city down without you.
+>

-I'm going Bonnie and Clyde without you.
+>I'm going Bonnie and Clyde without you.
-'''